 In Table 3, we complement the previous analysis by displaying the average marginal effects obtained from an Ordered Probit, using the preferred specification [as in column (7) of Table 2], which facilitates the quantitative interpretation of the results.
-The geographical accessibility to the CLN courses has an effect that is quantitatively modest, but strongly robust, on the probability of being able to speak and write in Catalan.
-An increment of one school per year within a radius of 0.5 km from the place of residence increases the probability of being able to speak and write in Catalan (i.e. being fully proficient) by 0.8 percentage point (with the unconditional probability being equal to 0.34).
-Similar evidence is obtained by estimating a Linear Probability Model, in which
+The geographical accessibility to the CPLN courses has an effect that is quantitatively modest, but strongly robust, on the probability of being able to speak and write in Catalan.
+An increment of one school per year within a radius of 0.5 km from the place of residence increases the probability of being able to speak and write in Catalan.
+Similar evidence is obtained by estimating a Linear Probability Model, in which the dependent variable is the dummy for being able to speak and write in Catalan (see Table A2 of the online Appendix), although the point estimate is slightly higher (1.1 percentage point).
+The evidence is also robust to the use of a Probit model for the same outcome, whose average marginal effects for the variable of interest are identical to those obtained from the Ordered Probit model (see Table A3 of the online Appendix).